China's commercial CERES-1 Y8 rocket launches new satellite

 The commercial rocket blasted off at 12:59 p.m.
 (Beijing Time) from the launch site, carrying the Jilin-1 Kuanfu 02A satellite.

-The launch was the 8th flight mission to use the CERES-1 rocket series.
+The launch was the eighth flight mission to use the CERES-1 rocket series, and the fourth consecutive launch mission of the CERES-1 rocket series this year.

+Developed by the Beijing-based Galactic Energy, CERES-1 is a small-scale solid-propellant carrier rocket capable of sending micro-satellites into orbit.
+With the capacity to carry multiple satellites, it can serve various tailored launch missions.

+The rocket has a total length of about 20 meters, with a takeoff weight of 33 tonnes.
+It can carry a payload of 300 kg to a sun-synchronous orbit at an altitude of 500 km.

 The CERES-1 Y8 carrier rocket carrying the Jilin-1 Kuanfu 02A satellite blasts off from the Jiuquan Satellite Launch Center in northwest China, Aug.
 25, 2023.
 The commercial rocket blasted off at 12:59 p.m.
 (Beijing Time) from the launch site.
 The launch was the 8th flight mission to use the CERES-1 rocket series.
 (Photo by Wang Jiangbo/Xinhua)